bmwcarit/joynr/wiki/java.md

 queue (by its ID), and these messages are then added back into the in-memory message queue for processing.
 From there they are processed, and as described above are then, upon successful completion, handed to the persister to be removed.

+## Example

+See the [examples/message-persistence](../examples/message-persistence/README.md) project for an example of how to integrate a message persister implementation into your application.